kelvinou01/effective-handbook/content/chapters/the-effectiveness-mindset.md

       ></orbit-prompt>
       <orbit-prompt
-        question="What will happen once AI can perform at human levels?" answer="Technological progress will accelerate.
-A transformation with similar or greater significance to the industrial revolution will entail. "
+        question="What will happen once AI can perform at human levels?" answer="
+- Technological progress will accelerate.
+- A transformation with similar or greater significance to the industrial revolution will entail. "
       ></orbit-prompt>
       <orbit-prompt
-        question="Why is AI alignment a big issue?" answer="Human-level AI is probably coming within this century.
-If handled well, AI advancements could bring prosperity, but if mismanaged, power could concentrate in the hands of a few, or worse, control could be lost."
+        question="Why is AI alignment a big issue?" answer="
+- Human-level AI is probably coming within this century.
+- If handled well, AI advancements could bring prosperity, but if mismanaged, power could concentrate in the hands of a few, or worse, control could be lost."
       ></orbit-prompt>
       <orbit-prompt
-        question="Why is ending factory farming a big issue?" answer="In the US, nearly 10 billion animals suffer in factory farms in the US every year.
+        question="Why is ending factory farming a big issue?" answer="
+- In the US, nearly 10 billion animals suffer in factory farms in the US every year.
-        Also, about 1,400 times more animals pass through factory farms than pet shelters, but pet shelters receive much more funding."
+- About 1,400 times more animals pass through factory farms than pet shelters, but pet shelters receive much more funding."
       ></orbit-prompt>
       <orbit-prompt
         question="Why is improving decision making a big issue?"